 It reinforced what I’ve already observed in my life and the life of others.

-Because I think knowledge is power, I’ve decided to share the results of the study in brief.
+Because I think knowledge is power, I want to share the results of the study with you.

 The good news is that if you typically expect the worst to happen, you can learn to cultivate optimism.